Saturday, November 15, 2008

 In honor of Mother's Day, (and also in response to those who wondered if I'm truly nocturnal and envision me frantically clamoring through shadows to return to my coffin at the first hint of dawn), I give you this gallery:

-; in celebration of the vibrant color and
+"Unique Flora"; in celebration of the vibrant color and

 the miracle of life that Mother Nature provides.